Sajad-Ul-Mulk/odin-recipes/README.md

 # odin-recipes
-Recipes Website with  multiple Recipies listed in it.
+Recipes Website with  multiple Recipes listed in it.